 On the other hand, if you’re just storing standard HR information such as high-level notes on an employee’s medical leave, you probably aren’t covered by HIPAA/HITECH.
 (Though you may be obligated to secure these records for ethical as well as other regulatory reasons.)

-We have a number of customers in the manufacturing industry that provide medical assistance, e.g., a full-time nurse on-site in case of accidents.
+We have a number of customers in the manufacturing industry that provides medical assistance, e.g., a full-time nurse on-site in case of accidents.
 The details of their arrangements differ as does their need to comply with HIPAA/HITECH, but every one of them has asked us to help them ensure compliance.
 Maintaining HIPAA/HITECH compliance helps them mitigate their risks, and it’s the right thing to do.

 - Managed Service Providers (MSP).
 As an MSP, Connectria would be considered a Business Associate because we provide services such as hosting and disaster recovery that involve electronic forms of PHI.
 Even if we didn’t provide compliance services, we would still be considered a Business Associate under HIPAA/HITECH.
-Read: What MSPs Need to Know About the New Ruling on Business Associate Liability for HIPPA/HITECH Non-Compliance. (insert link if available when this posts, otherwise delete the last sentence.)
+Read: What MSPs Need to Know About the New Ruling on Business Associate Liability for HIPPA/HITECH Non-Compliance.

 - SaaS Application Developers.
 If you provide SaaS-based solutions for the healthcare industry, chances are you would also be considered a Business Associate under HIPAA/HITECH.
 This remains the case even if you subcontract your cloud management needs out to a third-party service provider like Connectria.
 Some of the most frequent discussions I see on social media revolve around whether applications like Salesforce and Dropbox are/can be made HIPAA/HITECH compliant.